Probing displaced (dark)photons from low reheating freeze-in at the LHC: Introduction

 Among the scenarios mentioned above, we highlight a case where the LLP can produce displaced visible photons in association with invisible particles, resulting in a non-pointing photon plus missing transverse energy signal at the LHC.
 This was first studied in the context of gauge mediated supersymmetry breaking models, with the lightest neutralino decaying into a photon and a gravitino~\cite{ATLAS:2013etx, ATLAS:2014kbb}.
 Then, it was found it could probe the decays of heavy neutral leptons and DM with dipole interactions~\cite{Primulando:2015lfa, Duarte:2016caz, Delgado:2022fea}.
 However, the sensitivity reach of the search for non-pointing photons coming from the decays of pair-produced LLPs from Higgs bosons, with a dedicated lepton trigger~\cite{ATLAS:2022vhr}, opened the possibility to constrain this kind of exotic Higgs decays, and place stringent bounds on the Higgs interaction with the LLPs~\cite{Duarte:2023tdw}.
 These studies have been complemented by several proposals to search for photons from LLP decays in future facilities~\cite{Barducci:2022gdv, Barducci:2024nvd,Bertuzzo:2024eds}, or with new proposed search strategies~\cite{Beltran:2024twr,Kim:2025tuz}.

 Interestingly, it has been shown that models featuring LLPs can also provide DM candidates, produced via freeze-in with low $T_{\rm RH}$, where the LLP acts as a mediator~\cite{Co:2015pka, Belanger:2018sti, Calibbi:2021fld, Bernal:2025qkj}.
-Specifically, it was shown that searches for LLPs could place significant constraints on such models.
-Nevertheless, the possibility of having the mediator coupling to both photons and DM was not considered in detail in any of these previous studies.
+Specifically, it was shown that LHC searches for LLPs could place significant constraints on such models.
+Nevertheless, the possibility of having an LLP mediator coupling to both photons and DM without reaching thermalization was not considered in detail in any of these previous studies.
 Thus, in this work we intend to bridge the gap, presenting a DM model with the relevant couplings, capable of generating the observed relic abundance, and demonstrating the capacity of displaced photons searches for applying bounds on the corresponding parameter space.

 The paper is structured as follows.
 In the next section~\ref{sec:model} we introduce the details of our model and specify the relevant parameter space.
 Then, in section~\ref{sec:relic} we present the Boltzmann equations, and describe DM production in a simplified framework.
 We also introduce cosmological bounds from BBN and structure formation to constrain the DM parameter space.
 In section~\ref{sec:pheno} we review the search for displaced photons, as well as other relevant probes for LLPs, and describe how they can constrain the model.
 Finally, we conclude in section~\ref{sec:conc}.